dargueso/PGWERA5WRF/README.md

 Software to modify ERA5 files and add a large-scale climate change signal from CMIP6 ensemble.
 Create boundary conditions from ERA5+PGW for WRF.
+Added specific features to use it in CRYOWRF [https://gitlabext.wsl.ch/atmospheric-models/CRYOWRF]

 # Instructions